 There are many reasons why this happens including growing up with domestic violence, parents using substances, alcohol, drugs, being part of large family, step family or lone parent family or living with a parent who has longstanding mental health issues such as depression/ anxiety.
 For whatever reason our parents- mothers, fathers/ primary care giver, were not able to be present enough of the time and engage enough, to enable the baby, child, young person to be truly seen, heard or acknowledged.

 People generally find ways of managing their symptoms, some of these are healthy some are not.
 People also generally, seek help when their current symptoms or way of life is unmanageable for them or unsustainable.

 In choosing to come to therapy you now have the opportunity to begin to clear and heal these patterns of old, helping at the same time to heal and clear the generation trauma that it is.

-Counselling & Psychotherapy and/or energy healing can help you begin to unravel your story and history.
+Counselling & Psychotherapy and/or creative self expresion are safe ways for you to begin to unravel your story and history.

 “Reconnecting with that bright spark at your centre”, as Dr. Estes says.
 Helping you to reconnect and join up your shattered/fragmented selfs.

-Both these innovative practitioners seem to be saying the same thing here, we are finding ways to connect with our core self or our bright spark at the centre, though delving deep underneath our conscious awareness into our primitive brain structures, where the sensation relating to the original wound is held, then working with that in a safe contained therapeutic space to allow for its remembering, recognition and release.
+All of these innovative practitioners seem to be saying the same thing here, we are finding ways to re-connect with our core self, our bright spark, or self energy at our centre, though delving deep underneath our conscious awareness into our primitive brain structures, where the sensation relating to the original wound is held, then working with that in a safe contained therapeutic space to allow for its remembering, recognition and release.

 I am finding in my practice now that all of my training and therapies on offer combine well and join up to enable you to experience a deeper healing and help find a true re connection to that bright spark at your centre.
 Your true self uncovered.